TOI-2285b: A 1.7 Earth-radius Planet Near the Habitable Zone around a Nearby M Dwarf: Abstract

 \section{Abstract}

 We report the discovery of TOI-2285b, a sub-Neptune-sized planet transiting a nearby (42~pc) M dwarf with a period of 27.3 days.
-We identified the transit signal from the TESS photometric data, which we confirmed with ground-based photometric observations using the multiband imagers MuSCAT2 and MuSCAT3.
-Combining these data with other follow-up observations including high resolution spectroscopy with TRES, high resolution imaging with SAI~2.5m/SPP, and radial velocity (RV) measurements with Subaru/IRD, we find that the planet has a radius of $1.74 \pm 0.08$~$R_\oplus$, a mass of $<$~\revC{19.5}~$M_\oplus$ (95\% c.l.), and an insolation flux of $1.54 \pm 0.14$ times that of the Earth.
+We identified the transit signal from the \revE{Transiting Exoplanet Survey Satellite} photometric data, which we confirmed with ground-based photometric observations using the multiband imagers MuSCAT2 and MuSCAT3.
+Combining these data with other follow-up observations including high resolution spectroscopy with \revE{the Tillinghast Reflector Echelle Spectrograph}, high resolution imaging with \revE{the SPeckle Polarimeter}, and radial velocity (RV) measurements with \revE{the InfraRed Doppler instrument}, we find that the planet has a radius of $1.74 \pm 0.08$~$R_\oplus$, a mass of $<$~\revC{19.5}~$M_\oplus$ (95\% c.l.), and an insolation flux of $1.54 \pm 0.14$ times that of the Earth.
 Although the planet resides just outside the habitable zone for a rocky planet, if the planet harbors an H$_2$O layer under a hydrogen-rich atmosphere, then liquid water could exist on the surface of the H$_2$O layer depending on the planetary mass and water mass fraction.
-The bright host star in near infrared ($K_s=9.0$) makes this planet an excellent target for further RV and atmospheric observations to improve our understanding on the composition, formation, and habitability of \revC{sub-Neptune-sized planets}.
+The bright host star in \revE{the} near infrared ($K_s=9.0$) makes this planet an excellent target for further RV and atmospheric observations to improve our understanding on the composition, formation, and habitability of \revC{sub-Neptune-sized planets}.